dennisshevtsov/code-convention/README.md

 };
 ```
 * Do not keep any commented out code.
-* Do not create a class, a method etc. which name is long than 30 characters.
-* Do name a file the same as a class, an interface etc. in the file.
 * Do use braces for each *if*, *for* etc.
 * Do use the order for members of a class.
 First order by groups: costants, static members, fields, constructors, properties and methods.
 Then order in groups by modifier: public, internal, protected internal, protected and private.
 * Do use 2 spaces per a tab (VS: Tools->Text Editor->All Languages->Tabs).